Scary in Putnam County, West Virginia — The American South (Appalachia)

 More.
 Search the internet for Battle of Scary.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 8, 2009, by Dale K. Benington of Toledo, Ohio.
-This page has been viewed 1,436 times since then and 56 times this year.
-Photos: 1, 2, 3. submitted on October 8, 2009, by Dale K. Benington of Toledo, Ohio. • Craig Swain was the editor who published this page.
+This page originally submitted on July 12, 2009, by Dale K. Benington of Toledo, Ohio.
+This page has been viewed 1,955 times since then and 81 times this year.
+Photos: 1. submitted on July 12, 2009, by Dale K. Benington of Toledo, Ohio.
+2. submitted on July 13, 2009, by Dale K. Benington of Toledo, Ohio. • Craig Swain was the editor who published this page.